 For many species, the underwater world is defined by sound.
 Humpback whales, killer whales, dolphins, herring and rockfish are just a few of the marine species that use sound to assist in feeding and maintaining complex social structures.
 With at least 14 major energy projects proposed or in progress for the B.C. north coast, the pristine underwater acoustic world on which these species depend is under threat.

-As part of our Great Bear LIVE program, and in partnership with the Heiltsuk First Nation and local conservation groups, GBEAR supports six remote hydrophone stations to study marine acoustics.
+In partnership with the Heiltsuk First Nation and local conservation groups, GBEAR supports six remote hydrophone stations to study marine acoustics.
 Ranging from Hakai Pass to Seaforth Channel and covering both the Inside Passage and the rugged outer coast, the Great Bear Sea Hydrophone Network has a listening range that covers a large portion of the central coast.
 Powered by alternative energy, data from the stations are transmitted via a mountaintop relay to our field station on Denny Island where they are recorded 24/7 and streamed online live for the world to hear.

 RESEARCH: The data collected from year-round live acoustic monitoring create long-term analysis capacity, tracking how a variety of marine mammal species utilize the waters of the Great Bear Rainforest.
 Since the first hydrophone was installed in 2011, we have amassed over 55,000 hours of recordings including humpback whale song, northern resident and transient killer whale vocalizations and Pacific white-sided dolphin chatter.